Fivell/policies/source/sections/08-auditing_policy.md

    manner, currently monthly, by the responsible workforce member(s).
 On a quarterly basis, logs are reviewed to assure the proper data is being captured and retained.
-The following process details how log reviews are done at Datica:
+The following process details how log reviews are done at Versionista:
-1. The Security Officer initiates the log review by creating an Issue in the Datica Quality Management System.
+1. The Security Officer initiates the log review by creating an Issue in the Versionista Quality Management System.
-1. The Security Officer, or a Datica Security Engineer assigned by the Security Officer, is assigned to review the logs.
+1. The Security Officer, or a Versionista Security Engineer assigned by the Security Officer, is assigned to review the logs.
 1. Relevant audit log findings are added to the Issue; these findings are investigated in a later step.
 Once those steps are completed, the Issue is then reviewed again.